negbie/ngcp-cdr-db/README.md

  ./ngcp-cdr-db -logstd -watchfolder /your/cdr/folder
 ```

+Wait for new cdr's or paste some into /your/cdr/folder

 ## Usage
 go to localhost:8088 and login with superset/superset
 go to Sources->Databases-> Add a new record